Suryanshu-Nabheet/100xCMS/SUPPORT.md

 2. Try refreshing the page
 3. Clear browser cache and cookies
 4. Try a different browser
-5. Check if the site is down: [status.classx.dev](https://status.classx.dev)
+5. Check if the site is down: [GitHub Issues](https://github.com/Suryanshu-Nabheet/ClassX/issues)

 #### Login Issues
 1. Verify your email and password